 For example, a shop assistant is rude to you in the store.
 You immediately feel angry, but you can’t control the assistant’s actions.
 Perhaps they are busy and under stress?
 What you can do is complain about their behaviour to their manager, or you can ask them to explain their rude behaviour.

-By dividing what you can control and can’t takes the pressure off you.
+Dividing what you can and can’t control takes the pressure off you.
 It removes emotion from situations.
 It’s actually very freeing.
 It’s not about letting people off the hook for being rude or aggressive, it’s more about living your life without the pressure of feeling responsible for everything that happens in the world.